Proxy bomb: Irish Republican Army

 The first proxy bomb attacks took place in Northern Ireland during the Troubles.
 By 1973, increased searches and surveillance by the British security forces were making it harder for IRA members to plant their bombs and escape.
 In response, the IRA introduced the proxy bomb tactic in March of that year.
 In the early proxy bombings, the driver and nearby civilians would usually be given enough time to flee the area before the bomb detonated.
 One of the proxy bomb attacks carried out by the IRA during this period took place in 1975, when an employee of Northern Ireland's Forensics Laboratory in Newtownbreda was forced to drive a car laden with explosives to the building.
 The explosion caused moderate damage, and operations resumed quickly.
 The Laboratory would be the subject of one of the largest IRA bombings in 1992, when a 1,700 kg van bomb, abandoned in the compound parking lot, demolished the facilities and caused widespread damage within a radius of 1 km.

 Irish National Liberation Army

 The Irish National Liberation Army used a proxy bomb on at least one occasion.
-On the 28 August 1986 the INLA claimed responsibility for seven bomb attacks across Northern Ireland: two of the bombs were proxy bombs when they forced taxi drivers to drive bombs to RUC stations which exploded outside the RUC bases in Newry and Downpatrick, nobody was hurt in either bombing.
+On 28 August 1986 the INLA claimed responsibility for seven bomb attacks across Northern Ireland: two of the bombs were proxy bombs when they forced taxi drivers to drive bombs to RUC stations which exploded outside the RUC bases in Newry and Downpatrick; nobody was hurt in either bombing.